 CEO SUMMARY: Evidence shows that adoption of ICD-10 diagnosis codes in 2015 made it possible for health insurers to track clinical laboratory testing more closely, ask more questions about those tests, and deny coverage.
 Increased detail about each patient’s condition has led to increased demands for medical-necessity documentation and to denied payments of as much

-This is an excerpt from a 2,700-word article in the February 12, 2018, issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt of a 1,484-word article in the Nov.
+25, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.